TomboFry/rust-av/README.txt

 minus 10 samples for the hsync pulse at the end of each line.
 The final total resolution of each frame is 78x50 at 10 Hz.

-All values between 0 and 1024 considered vsync.
+All values between 0 and 48 considered vsync.
-All values between 2048 and 3072 considered hsync.
+All values between 48 and 96 considered hsync.
-All values above 4096 (up to 65536, because 16-bit) are brightness values?
+All values above 128 (up to 255) are brightness values?

+Because it's 16-bit audio, assume these values are scaled to the min/max an unsigned 16-bit integer can store (eg. 0 = -32768, 255 = 32767)

 For example: